Large Language Model Sentinel: LLM Agent for Adversarial Purification: Methods

 \section{Methods}

-We propose a novel defense technique for large language model-based adversarial purification (LLAMOS), which purifies adversarial examples by the LLM-based defense agent before feeding examples into the target LLM.
-The overall pipeline of LLAMOS is outlined in \cref{method3.1}.
-Subsequently, we further augment the defense agent using in-context learning as discussed in \cref{method3.2}.
-Finally, in \cref{method3.3}, we present the design of the adversarial system, incorporating the defense agent, attack agent, and target LLM.
+We propose a novel defense technique for large language model-based adversarial purification (LLAMOS), which purifies adversarial textual examples by the LLM-based defense agent before feeding them into the target LLM.
+Firstly, we outline the overall pipeline of LLAMOS.
+Subsequently, we further augment the defense agent using in-context learning.
+Finally, we present the design of the adversarial system, incorporating the defense agent, attack agent, and target LLM.